“In the era of mobile Internet, traffic is a bonus, and users are value."

 As we can see, amid the outbreak of COVID-19, an increasing number of K-12 educational institutions have turned to short-video business.
 TAL, GSX, Zuoyebang, Yuanfudao, and other leading firms start building their own short-video account matrix.
 Since the integration of “short video + education" has just begun, Edbeta Fund believes that this will be a blue-ocean market with trillion-dollar opportunities.
 For educational institutions, it is important to abandon obvious promotion content.
 Only improving the ability to produce user-oriented and high-quality content can they have the possibility of success.

-Starting with consumer acquisition, short-video needs to move beyond
+Starting from consumer acquisition, short-video needs to move beyond

 At the current stage, many educational institutions still only regard short-video as a way to convert more paying customers.
 Wang Kaifeng, a partner of EdBeta Fund, believes that short-video may be transformed from a conversion channel into a learning platform.